Get CactusVPN for $3.5/mo!

 In case you’d like to read more about IKEv2, follow this link.

 The main reason to use the OpenVPN protocol is because it’s very secure, really stable, and it works on multiple platforms.
 Most security experts recommend always using OpenVPN for anything you do online – especially since it’s such a transparent option (due to it being open-source).

 Regarding when to use OpenVPN, it’s an appropriate VPN protocol for whenever you want to secure your online connections – be it when you’re gaming online, downloading torrents, or about to become a whistleblower.
 OpenVPN is also a good choice when you need to bypass a firewall – whether you’re unblocking geo-restricted content or just unblocking websites at work or school.

 OpenVPN is both an open-source VPN protocol and VPN software that enables people to run secured VPN connections.
 Most VPN providers offer this protocol because it’s very secure (it uses the OpenSSL library and 256-bit encryption) and it works across multiple platforms.
-OpenVPN is considered the best choice among VPN protocols, with only SoftEther being able to rival it.
+OpenVPN is considered the best choice among VPN protocols, with only WireGuard and SoftEther being able to rival it.